 Human hair is used in many applications, including dollmaking, leading to significant demand.
 There are even multiple sites dedicated to buying and selling hair, including Hairsellon.
 The site allows you to create listings for your hair, which include images and descriptions.

 The price you get can vary considerably, influenced by things like the hair length, how you have cared for it and the color.
 The site has a hair price calculator that acts as a guide and you can also look at other listings.
 But, if you have long and well-cared for hair, getting more than $300 for it isn’t unusual.

-This works great if you already have tickets to something popular – but don't worry if you haven't.
-StubHub has helped create a long-term income for many people who see ticket reselling as their main job – but you can still get involved for some quick money if you're in the right place at the right time.
+Selling tickets works great if you already have tickets to something popular – but don't worry if you haven't.
+StubHub has helped to create a long-term income for many people who see ticket reselling as their main job – but you can still get involved for some quick money if you're in the right place at the right time.

 Make sure you're allowed to resell tickets for that particular event or in your location.
 Don't get stuck with tickets that aren't that popular, stick to big-name events that you know are going to sell out.

 You can make some money by selling digital items or currency from games, particularly MMORPGs (massively multiplayer online role playing games).
 However, this process is often slow, especially as it takes a fair amount of grinding to get the items that you will sell.

 If you need a chunk of money quickly, selling an online account might be faster.
 Accounts often contain things that cannot be sold in another way, such as bound-to-account items, titles, achievements and high-level characters.

 You’re not going to make hundreds of dollars from a brand new account that you haven’t invested much time (or money) in.
 But, if you’ve been an avid gamer for quite some time, then your account may be worth a decent amount.
 If you’re planning to stop playing anyway, why not make some money from the process?